LyudmilaKostanyan/Parallel-Summation/README.md

 ### 3. Run the Program

 #### For Windows Users
-If you want to run the program with a custom dataset size, use the `--n` parameter.
-For example:
+For Windows, the executable is named `main.exe`.
+You can run it with an optional command-line parameter to specify the number of elements:

 Example with arguments:
 ```bash
 ./build/main.exe --n 5000000
 ```
-Example without arguments (uses the default dataset size of 100,000,000 elements):
+Example without arguments (default dataset size is used, e.g., 100,000,000 elements):
 ```bash
 ./build/main.exe
 ```

 #### For Linux/macOS Users
-For Linux or macOS, the executable is named `main`.
+For Linux/macOS, the executable is named `main`.
 Run it as follows:

 Example with arguments:
 ```bash
 ./build/main --n 5000000
 ```
-Or without arguments:
+Example without arguments:
 ```bash
 ./build/main
 ```